-RCG: It’s clear to see when we, as mothers, shift our focus so abruptly to the needs of our child.
+RCG: It’s clear to see when we, as mothers, shift our focus so abruptly to our ‘s needs of our children.
 When I first became a mother, I remember it was as if there was a spotlight in my mind; the entire focus of that light shifted onto my newborn daughter.
-I know that’s probably very natural and normal, but the focus needs to begin to shift back into a more balanced alignment after a while.
+I know that’s probably very natural and normal, but the focus needs to go back into a more balanced alignment after a while.

 Importance of Establishing a Setpoint for Ourselves – A Baseline for Awareness

 Dr. Green: The idea of self-compassion for mothers is foundational.
 Mothers need to be kinder to themselves.
-Talking about kindness to self, and learning to recognize when we’re losing our connection within, is that which I call maintaining a “setpoint.”
+Talking about kindness to self, and learning to recognize when we’re losing our connection within, is what I call maintaining a “setpoint.”

 A setpoint is where we remain aware and mindful of “how I am doing, how am I feeling?”
 Always taking your temperature, so to speak.